Aerendir/bundle-commands-queues/README.md

 It is possible to run a single job or start a daemon that listens for new jobs and processes them as they are pushed into the queue.

+It automatically integrates with SonataAdminBundle for an easier administration.

 Do you like this bundle? [**Leave a &#9733;**](#js-repo-pjax-container)!

 Requirements